FISH CALL CHARTERS

 Trout and flounder are other possible year round targets for flyfishermen.
 Trout are sight feeders and readily take many different types of flies.
 Their size is not huge and they don't pull very hard but trout still can be a blast on light gear.
 We may also run into black drum, sheepshead, and flounder on the flats.
 We do not specifically target these species on fly, but do catch them from time to time when fishing for reds and trout.
 The fall and spring months are best for trout and flounder.

 The migratory species also make great flyfishing targets.
 We find spanish mackerel and bluefish busting the surface around the Charleston Harbor, the surrounding inlets, and a few miles offshore.
 These are the easiest of species to catch on the fly.
 Sometimes they will take the fly right next to the boat.
 Even though they are easy, they still pull great!
 Ladyfish are incredibly fun on the fly.
 They also can be found smashing bait through out our estuary.
 Ladyfish are cousins of the mighty tarpon and act very much the same.
 They make lightning fast runs and jump like crazy.
 They also love poppers which makes for some exciting fishing!
 Some years we have tons of ladyfish and other years they are scarce.
 The biggest and toughest inshore species to tackle on the fly is the jack crevalle.
 These fish average around 20 pounds but get much larger.
 A new 20lb-tippet world record fish of just under 40 pounds was caught in the Charleston Harbor in 1999.
 These fish are also found busting the surface and love poppers!
-We have seen fewer and fewer jack crevalle in the harbor the last couple of years so don't recommend only targeting them.
+These fish are very hard to find and catching one is a great accomplishment.
 We have found a great fly bite on another jack though, the always mean amberjack!
-In the Spring and early Summer, amberjacks, cobia, and barracuda stack up in the shipping channel and offshore wrecks.
+In the Spring and early Summer, amberjacks, cobia, and barracuda stack up on offshore live bottom and wrecks.
 These fish are range from 15-50 pounds and pull really hard.
 We chum them into a frenzy on the surface and then cast flies into the feed.
 I recommend big flies and at least a 10 weight for these fish.
 Client with a broken 9 weight pictured below.
-Conditions need to be flat because we target these fish 5-10 miles offsore.
+Conditions need to be flat because we target these fish 5-30 miles offsore.
 This fishing is not for the faint of heart.

 THE BITE! with amberjacks busting all around